-Chinese food is a hell of a lot more diverse than your local takeout joint might imply, and it’s well worth tasting as many local treats and delights as you can.
-Amidst the dim sum, chow mein, and other yummy fare, Beijing’s star dish is its world-famous Peking duck.
-The sophisticated meal, comprised of thin roasted duck slices (usually prepared right in front of you) dressed in plum sauce and rolled with vegetables into fine pancakes is delicious, not to mention fun to eat.
+Chinese food is more diverse than your local takeout joint, and it’s well worth tasting as many local treats and delights as you can.
+Amid the dim sum, chow mein, and other yummy fare, Beijing’s star dish is its world-famous Peking duck.
+The sophisticated meal, comprised of thin roasted duck slices (usually prepared right in front of you) dressed in plum sauce and rolled with vegetables into fine pancakes is delicious, not to mention fun, to eat.
 While the dish is available all over the world, there’s no better place to try it than Beijing itself.
 Try Biànyífāng, which bills itself as Beijing’s original Peking duck restaurant (it’s been serving up the Chinese delicacy since the Qing dynasty).

 Continue your journey through Beijing’s culinary scene with a drink at one of the city’s up-and-coming craft beer breweries.
 NBeer Pub offers 37 ales on tap (most of which are brewed in house), while Great Leap Brewing (the city’s first craft brewery) serves up ales made from local ingredients.

 Chinese culture is bountiful: such a sprawling, ancient country has sprouted many unique arts and crafts, so why not use your holiday to explore and discover them for yourself?

 Loved that Peking duck?
 Sign up for a cooking class to learn how to make your own at Hutong Chinese Cooking School.
 They also offer classes covering dim sum and hand-pulled noodles, as well as wok-based dishes.
 For those interested in Chinese regional cuisine, The Hutong Kitchen features cooking classes in Sichuan and Yunnan fare.